 - To record currency conversions.
 Read more about currency conversions here.

 - To record amounts transferred between bank accounts (such as checking to savings, savings to checking, bank to PayPal, PayPal to bank, etc.)

-- To show amounts related to loans; both the initial loan amount and payments; remember to record any interest you pay as an "interest expense," or interest you collect as "interest income."
+- To show amounts related to loans, both the initial loan amount and payments, remember to record any interest you pay as an "interest expense" or interest you collect as "interest income."

-There are a couple other Non-Business categories that will keep a transaction from affecting your Profit & Loss:
+There are a couple of other Non-Business categories that will keep a transaction from affecting your Profit & Loss:

 - Credit Card Payment - to record a payment from your bank account for a credit card bill (make sure the expenses themselves are categorized correctly), GoDaddy Bookkeeping makes sure that this doesn't get counted twice.

-- Personal Expense + Personal Income - to show items / transactions meant to be left out of your business accounting.
+- Personal Expense + Personal Income - to show items/transactions meant to be left out of your business accounting.